mentor-pranaya/-circuit-guard-PCB-defect-detection-and-application/README.md

 ⚡ PCB Defect Detection System

 📖 Overview

-Printed Circuit Boards (PCBs) are critical components in modern electronics, and even minor defects can lead to system failures.
+-Printed Circuit Boards (PCBs) are critical components in modern electronics, and even minor defects can lead to system failures.
 This project presents an AI-powered defect detection system that automatically:

-Compares a golden PCB (reference) with a defected PCB
+-Compares a golden PCB (reference) with a defected PCB

-Detects abnormal regions through image subtraction
+-Detects abnormal regions through image subtraction

-Extracts Regions of Interest (ROIs) for detailed inspection
+-Extracts Regions of Interest (ROIs) for detailed inspection

-Classifies defects using a deep learning model (EfficientNet-B4)
+-Classifies defects using a deep learning model (EfficientNet-B4)

-Produces annotated images and prediction reports
+-Produces annotated images and prediction reports

-A Streamlit web interface makes the system interactive, simple to use, and efficient for PCB quality inspection.
+-A Streamlit web interface makes the system interactive, simple to use, and efficient for PCB quality inspection.

 🛠 Features